CHRISTIAN CHURCHES TOGETHER

-Catholic, Orthodox, Evangelical, Pentecostal, historic Black, and Mainline Protestant Churches loving across differences, learning across traditions, and leading together in faithful witness
+Catholic, Orthodox, Evangelical, Pentecostal, Historic Black, and Mainline Protestant Churches loving across differences, learning across traditions, and leading together in faithful witness

 The Urgency of CCT